SpoonX/wetland/doc/Tutorial/entitymanager-scope-unitofwork.md

 The then and catch are simply there to respond to the request.

 ### Testing it
 Now, let's test our newly added code.
+Open up your terminal start your server.

+`node app.js`

-Open up your terminal and run the following curl command:
+Then run the following curl command in a new terminal tab / window:

 ```bash
 curl -XPOST -H 'Content-Type: application/json' -d '{